A Dark and Deadly Belief

 that knows no light because it knows

-no forgiveness — this week begin
+no forgiveness — must begin

 to understand that the Light has

-come!
-It bids us come forth!
-It
+He bids us come forth!
+He

 calls us to leave the death we have